-For this project, Turning Point will collect, code and improve nationally consistent data on ambulance attendances to self-harm (deaths by suicide, suicide attempts, suicidal ideation and self-injury) and mental health-related incidents, including demographics (age, sex), mechanism of injury, mental illness symptoms, alcohol and drug intoxication, transport to hospital status and history of self-harm.
+For this project, Turning Point collects, codes and provides nationally consistent data on ambulance attendances to self-harm (deaths by suicide, suicide attempts, suicidal ideation and self-injury) and mental health-related incidents, including demographics (age, sex), mechanism of injury, mental illness symptoms, alcohol and drug intoxication, transport to hospital status and history of self-harm.
 Importantly, coding of historical data from 2018 and 2019 for available jurisdictions will be undertaken to provide baseline data for ongoing quarterly reporting.
 Quarterly collated data will flow back to states and territories to assist with service planning and program delivery and will also be used for regular monitoring on Suicide & self-harm monitoring.

 The work of the AIHW and MHISSC aims to develop a national ED data collection that is capable of identifying presentations relating to suicide attempts.
 A piloted methodology to identify presentations related to suicide attempts currently in use in jurisdictional data systems has been completed.
-These current reporting practices and their context identified a number of opportunities and challenges.
+A review of current reporting practices and their context identified a number of opportunities and challenges.
 A number of recommendations to progress towards the improvement of reliable national data on suicide attempts in ED presentations over the short- and longer-term are currently under consideration.

-Suicide & self-harm monitoring includes information from a pilot study that enhanced the national Australian Bureau of Statistics (ABS) Causes of Death data set, by coding psychosocial risk factors for all coroner-referred deaths (including deaths by suicide) registered in 2017, via a comprehensive manual review of reports included in the NCIS (see Psychosocial risk factors & suicide for more information).
-The AIHW is working with the ABS to code and embed psychosocial risk factors in future national mortality data sets.
+The National Suicide and Self-harm Monitoring Project has provided funding until 2022 for the Australian Bureau of Statistics (ABS) to continue the enhancement of the national Causes of Death data set, by coding psychosocial risk factors for all coroner-referred deaths (including deaths by suicide), via a comprehensive manual review of reports included in the NCIS (see Psychosocial risk factors & suicide for more information).
+The AIHW is working with the ABS to embed this work in future national mortality data sets.

-Coding of 2018 risk factors included in police, autopsy, toxicology and coroner’s reports for deaths where the underlying cause of death is Intentional self-harm, has been completed.
-Coding of 2019 data is underway.
+Coding of 2019 risk factors included in police, autopsy, toxicology and coroner’s reports for deaths where the underlying cause of death is Intentional self-harm, has been completed.
+Coding of 2020 data is underway.

 The AIHW has also been working with the Australian Government Department of Health along with state and territory health departments to develop the National Integrated Health Services Information Analysis Asset (NIHSI AA).
 This data asset includes mortality data together with information from hospital admissions, Medicare Benefits Schedule (MBS), Pharmaceutical Benefits Scheme (PBS) and residential aged care data.
 This analysis asset will enable examination of service-use patterns and the demographic profiles of those using (and, by inference, those not using) health services.
 The AIHW will analyse the NIHSI AA to report on the service use of people in their last 12 months of life, including those who died by suicide.
 The potential insights from this project and analysis of other integrated data assets will greatly enhance our understanding of people-centred service use and modifiable risk factors for suicide.

-In addition, the AIHW has collaborated with the ANU CSRM on the design, analysis and reporting of data collected through the Life in Australia Panel, with a specific focus on tracking mental health, substance use, social and financial outcomes during the COVID-19 pandemic.
-The AIHW is partnering with ANU CSRM on surveys in May, August and November 2020.
-This data set will allow for comparisons of outcomes with those of previous data collections throughout 2019 and 2020 (see COVID-19).
+In addition, the AIHW collaborated with the ANU CSRM on the design, analysis and reporting of data collected through the Life in AustraliaTM Panel, with a specific focus on tracking mental health (psychological distress), substance use, social and financial outcomes during the COVID-19 pandemic.
+The AIHW partnered with ANU CSRM on surveys in April, May, August and November 2020.
+A survey was also completed in January 2021 and further collections are planned for April 2021.
+This data set will allow for comparisons of outcomes with those of previous and future data collections throughout 2019, 2020 and 2021 (see COVID-19).